-The Speech and Language Program faculty utilize a diverse array of perspectives, knowledge, and expertise in order to enhance students' overall communication and language competence, including their spoken English usage.
+The Speech and Language Program professionals utilize a diverse array of perspectives, knowledge, and expertise in order to enhance students' overall communication and language competence, including their spoken English usage.
 Our instructional endeavors are collaborative and incorporate current knowledge and best practices in assessment, teaching/learning processes, and use of technology.
 These endeavors promote student attainment of communication success in educational, social and work situations.

 Our primary purpose is to optimize students' freedom of communication and language choice by offering instruction to enhance overall communication competency and self-perceptions of competence and control.
 We recognize that students make decisions about communication in educational, social and work situations and that they should therefore participate in multiple levels of decision-making including the identification of personal goals and expectations.